 top of page

-DEP BACKFLOW FILING
+DEP BACKFLOW FILINGS

 To protect the integrity of New York City's public water supply, property owners are required to install an approved backflow prevention device on any water service connection that poses a potential or actual cross-connection hazard.
 This device must be installed at the point where the water service enters the property, ensuring that no contaminated water can flow back into the city's water system.